Iltotore/iron/main/docs/_docs/reference/refinement.md

 val username: String :| Alphanumeric = runtimeString.refine //or more explicitly, refine[LowerCase].
 ```

-The `refine` extension method tests the constraint at run time, throwing an `IllegalArgumentException` if the value
+The `refine` extension method tests the constraint at runtime, throwing an `IllegalArgumentException` if the value
 didn't pass
 the assertion.